 Before Luca, I didn’t know anything about babies.
 Or, nothing useful: I knew, of course, that babies cry a lot.
 And that if you swaddle them too tightly something bad might happen to their little legs.
 So, as the good little researcher that I am, I checked out books from the library and started to read.
 All the books I looked at said pretty much the same things.
 It is a wonder that there are so many different ones!
 How did cavemen manage to raise their offspring without knowing how to read?
-How did they survive without the great advice about a pregnant woman’s diet, to eat whole grains and lean protein?
+How did they survive without the great advice about a pregnant woman’s diet, to eat whole grains and lean protein? (big eye-roll!)

-I was intrigued by the authors claiming expertise on such topics as feeding, pooping, sleeping, colic, etc., given that most authors also said that every baby is different and that we shouldn’t expect things to go by the book.
+I was intrigued by the authors claiming expertise on such topics as feeding, pooping, sleeping, colic, etc., given that most authors also say that every baby is different and that we shouldn’t expect things to go by the book.
 What’s the point of advising parents on how many hours a day a baby sleeps, if it’s probably not true of many babies?
 (This is, indeed, a rhetorical question!)

 I remember reading somewhere that we, in the US, are a nation of do-it-yourself-ers.
 But, to be able to DIY, you need to start somewhere.
 This starting point is the knowledge, or rather, the experience, of others who did it themselves.
 There are degrees of expertise, of course, and it really depends how you select your “guru”.
 Youtube might be good for wood-working, but you might want to choose a bit more wisely who to follow when learning how to care for your little one.